Vim-Columbus/vim-columbus.github.com/index.md

 ## Schedule

 The current plan is to meet the second Thursday of every month.
 The first meeting will be an exception, being on the third Thursday (2011-06-16).
+There is a [Meetup.com group](http://www.meetup.com/Vim-Columbus/) where you can RSVP.

 ## Location